lucasleonetti/challenge-oracle-decoder/README.md

 # challenge-oracle-decoder

-## This is a simple App text encoder propose for Oracle-Next-Education with Alura Latam
+## This is the First challenge of the oracle one next education bootcamp dictated by Alura Latam.

 *The same has a clear logic encrypting and a quick entry validations*